Kellogg W. K. Foundation Trust Sells 114,583 Shares of Kellanova (NYSE:K) Stock

-Kellanova (NYSE:K – Get Free Report) major shareholder Kellogg W. K. Foundation Trust sold 114,583 shares of the firm’s stock in a transaction that occurred on Monday, September 23rd.
-The stock was sold at an average price of $80.68, for a total transaction of $9,244,556.44.
-Following the completion of the transaction, the insider now directly owns 50,253,689 shares of the company’s stock, valued at approximately $4,054,467,628.52.
-The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Major shareholders that own 10% or more of a company’s stock are required to disclose their sales and purchases with the SEC.
+Kellanova (NYSE:K – Get Free Report) major shareholder Kellogg W. K. Foundation Trust sold 114,583 shares of the business’s stock in a transaction dated Monday, September 30th.
+The shares were sold at an average price of $80.72, for a total value of $9,249,139.76.
+Following the completion of the sale, the insider now directly owns 50,139,106 shares of the company’s stock, valued at $4,047,228,636.32.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Large shareholders that own more than 10% of a company’s stock are required to disclose their transactions with the SEC.

-Kellanova (NYSE:K – Get Free Report) last released its quarterly earnings results on Thursday, August 1st.
-The company reported $1.01 earnings per share for the quarter, beating analysts’ consensus estimates of $0.90 by $0.11.
-The business had revenue of $3.19 billion for the quarter, compared to the consensus estimate of $3.15 billion.
-Kellanova had a net margin of 6.72% and a return on equity of 36.74%.
-Kellanova’s revenue for the quarter was down 4.7% on a year-over-year basis.
-During the same quarter last year, the firm earned $1.25 EPS.
-Equities analysts expect that Kellanova will post 3.7 earnings per share for the current fiscal year.
+Kellanova (NYSE:K – Get Free Report) last announced its earnings results on Thursday, August 1st.
+The company reported $1.01 EPS for the quarter, topping the consensus estimate of $0.90 by $0.11.
+Kellanova had a return on equity of 36.74% and a net margin of 6.72%.
+The firm had revenue of $3.19 billion for the quarter, compared to analysts’ expectations of $3.15 billion.
+During the same quarter in the previous year, the company earned $1.25 earnings per share.
+The firm’s quarterly revenue was down 4.7% compared to the same quarter last year.
+Sell-side analysts predict that Kellanova will post 3.7 EPS for the current year.

 Kellanova Increases Dividend